Philadelphia College of Pharmacy Dean's Office

 This program features a two-phase education for undergraduate students interested in early admission to PCP’s accredited PharmD program — no PCAT or GRE required.
 You can enter this program as an incoming first-year student through our direct-entry admission pathway, earning a BS and PharmD degrees in as little as six years after graduation from high school.
 You may also enter the pre-professional phase (Year 1 or 2) or professional phase (Year 3) of the six-year BS/PharmD program as a transfer student depending on the prerequisites you’ve completed.

-Housed in Saint Joseph’s University’s historic Philadelphia College of Pharmacy, North America’s first pharmacy school, the top-ranking Doctor of Pharmacy (PharmD) program prepares students for successful careers in pharmacy.
+Housed within Saint Joseph’s University’s historic Philadelphia College of Pharmacy, North America’s first pharmacy school, the Doctor of Pharmacy (PharmD) program prepares students for successful careers in pharmacy.
 Our four-year PharmD degree features a competency-driven professional curriculum that mirrors the complex realities of modern practice.
-This includes a unique experiential learning component that offers the opportunity to work alongside pharmacists in real-world practice settings starting the fist month of your first year.
+A hallmark of the program is early and immersive experiential learning, which places students in real-world practice settings beginning in the first month of the P1 year.
+In these environments, students work alongside pharmacists and collaborate with interprofessional healthcare team members, gaining firsthand experience in delivering patient-centered care.

 Philadelphia College of Pharmacy is dedicated to students’ acquisition and integration of the requisite knowledge, skills, values and attitudes that enable them to become educated and responsible citizens, competent healthcare, and scientific professionals, life-long learners, and leaders.
 Its educational philosophy is learner-centered and developmental, building knowledge, skills, and self-confidence in an incremental manner, with a focus on “learning and knowing by doing.”
 The objectives of this approach are accomplished by the use of active learning techniques within the classroom, the development of analytical and problem-solving skills through individualized and integrated application exercises, as well as extensive practice and research experiences that allow the application of learned knowledge in and out of the classroom.
 Students are also engaged via co-curricular activities, including college and professional organizations, and interactions in a formalized faculty and peer mentor program.